-We now detail a test $\varphi^S$ to test invariance in the target sample.
-We first pool data from all environments into one data set and estimate the conditional $\EX^{\pi^S}[R \mid X^S]$ using any prediction method (such as linear regression or a neural network).
-We then test whether the residuals $R - \EX^{\pi^S}[R\mid X^S]$ are equally distributed across the environments $e \in \mathcal{E}$, i.e., we split the sample back into $L$ groups (corresponding to the environments) and test whether the residuals in these groups are equally distributed (see also \citet{PBM16}, for example).
+We now detail a test $\varphi^S$ to test $\mathcal{E}^{\obs}$-invariance in the target sample.
+We first pool data from all environments into one dataset and estimate the conditional $\EX^{\pi^S}[R \mid X^S]$ using any prediction method (such as linear regression or a neural network).
+We then test whether the residuals $R - \EX^{\pi^S}[R\mid X^S]$ are equally distributed across the environments $e \in \mathcal{E}$, i.e., we split the sample back into $L$ groups (corresponding to the environments) and test whether the residuals in these groups are equally distributed (see also \cite{PBM16}, for example).
 We then define $\varphi^S$ to be the composition of these operations, that is, $\varphi^S$ returns $1$ if the test for equal distribution of the residuals is rejected.

-In the simulation and the warfarin case study (Section~\ref{sec:simulation}~and~\ref{sec:warfarin}), we use the Kruskal-Wallis test \citep{kruskal1952use} to test whether the residuals have the same mean across environments; this test holds pointwise asymptotic level for all $\alpha \in (0,1)$ (see Proposition~\ref{thm:SIR-consistency}).
-To obtain power against more alternatives, one could also use non-parametric tests, such as two-sample kernel tests using the maximum mean discrepancy \citep{gretton2012kernel} and then correct for the multiple testing using Bonferroni-corrections (see also \citet{Rojas2016}, for example).
+In the simulation and the warfarin case study (Section~\ref{sec:simulation}~and~\ref{sec:warfarin}), we use the Kruskal-Wallis test \citep{kruskal1952use} to test whether the residuals have the same mean across environments; this test holds pointwise asymptotic level for all $\alpha \in (0,1)$ (see Proposition~\ref{thm:SIR-consistency-new} in Appendix~\ref{app:details-resampling}).
+To obtain power against more alternatives, one could also use other tests, such as a two-sample kernel test with maximum mean discrepancy \citep{gretton2012kernel} and then correct for the multiple testing using Bonferroni-corrections (see also \cite{Rojas2016}, for example).